noelnamai/run_analysis/CodeBook.md

 #### activityLabels

- * Links the class labels with their activity name.
+ * Dataframe tha links the class labels with their activity name.

 #### subjectTest

- * Each row identifies the subject who performed the activity for each window sample.
+ * Dataframe where each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 #### subjectTrain

-* Each row identifies the subject who performed the activity for each window sample.
+* Dataframe where each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 #### DoStuff(dataSet, activityLabels)

 * Function that appropriately labels the data set with descriptive activity names.

-  ##### dataSet
+  ##### Input

-   * yTest
-   * yTrain
+   * dataSet: yTest or yTrain dataframe.

-  ##### activityLabels

    * activityLabels: Links the class labels with their activity name.